geekq/workflow/README.markdown

 * Fix issue #98 protected on\_\* callbacks in Ruby 2
 * #106 Inherit exceptions from StandardError instead of Exception
 * #109 Conditional event transitions, contributed by [damncabbage](http://robhoward.id.au/)
+  This introduces incompatible changes to the meta data API, see also #131.
 * New policy for supporting other databases - extract to separate gems.
 See the README section above.
 * #111 Custom Versions of Existing Adapters by [damncabbage](http://robhoward.id.au/)